notclickable-jordan/rainhold/docs/gitlab.md

 # GitLab

+GitLab will send the `external_url` to the runner container.
+If you put a authentication layer in front of the runner, it will not be able to access the GitLab instance.

+## Root login

 After creating the container, the root login won't work.
 Go into the container manually to set the password.

 1. `docker exec -it gitlab /bin/bash`